Judith Anderson: Early life

+Career

 Early acting

 She made her professional debut (as Francee Anderson) in 1915, playing Stephanie at the Theatre Royal, Sydney, in A Royal Divorce.
-Leading the company was the Scottish actor Julius Knight whom she later credited with laying the foundations of her acting skills.
-She appeared alongside him in adaptations of The Scarlet Pimpernel, The Three Musketeers, Monsieur Beacauire and David Garrick.
-In 1917 she toured New Zealand.
+Leading the company was Scottish actor Julius Knight, whom she later credited with laying the foundations of her acting skills.
+She appeared alongside him in adaptations of The Scarlet Pimpernel, The Three Musketeers, Monsieur Beacauire, and David Garrick.
+In 1917, she toured New Zealand.

 Early years in America

 Anderson was ambitious and wanted to leave Australia.
-Most local actors went to London but the war made this difficult so she decided on the US.
-She travelled to California but was unsuccessful for four months, then moved to New York, with an equal lack of success.
+Most local actors went to London, but the war made this difficult, so she decided on the U.S. She travelled to California, but was unsuccessful for four months, then moved to New York, with an equal lack of success.

 After a period of poverty and illness, she found work with the Emma Bunting Stock Company at the Fourteenth Street Theatre in 1918–19.
 She then toured with other stock companies.

 Broadway and film

-She made her Broadway debut in Up the Stairs (1922) followed by The Crooked Square (1923) and she went to Chicago with Patches (1923).
+She made her Broadway debut in Up the Stairs (1922) followed by The Crooked Square (1923), and she went to Chicago with Patches (1923).
 She appeared in Peter Weston (1923), which only had a short run.

 One year later, she had changed her acting forename (albeit not for legal purposes) to Judith and had her first triumph with the play Cobra (1924) co-starring Louis Calhern, which ran for 35 performances.
-Anderson then went on to The Dove (1925) which went for 101 performances and really established her on Broadway.
+Anderson then went on to The Dove (1925), which went on for 101 performances and really established her on Broadway.

-She toured Australia in 1927 with three plays: Tea for Three, The Green Hat and Cobra.
-Back on Broadway she was in Behold the Bridegroom (1927–28) by George Kelly and had the lead role in Anna (1928).
+She toured Australia in 1927 with three plays: Tea for Three, The Green Hat, and Cobra.
+Back on Broadway, she was in Behold the Bridegroom (1927–28) by George Kelly, and had the lead role in Anna (1928).
 She replaced Lynn Fontanne during the successful run of Strange Interlude (1929).

-Anderson made her film debut in a short for Warner Bros, Madame of the Jury (1930).
-She made her feature film debut with a role in Blood Money (1933).
+Anderson made her film debut in a short for Warner Bros., "Madame of the Jury" (1930).
+She made her feature-film debut with a role in Blood Money (1933).

 In 1931, she played the Unknown Woman in the American premiere of Pirandello's As You Desire Me, which ran for 142 performances.
 (It was filmed the following year with Greta Garbo in the same role.)
 She was in a short-lived revival of Mourning Becomes Electra (1932), then did Firebird (1932), Conquest, The Drums Begin (both 1933), and The Mask and the Face (1933, with Humphrey Bogart).
-Anderson then focused on Broadway with Come of Age (1934), and Divided By Three (1934).
+Anderson then focused on Broadway with Come of Age (1934) and Divided By Three (1934).